How the DAO works

 Aragon is a secure platform for creating and managing the collection of smart contracts needed to run a DAO.
 The backend of Decentraland’s DAO is built using Aragon, so anytime a proposal that results in a binding action is passed by the community in Snapshot, it is committed to the Ethereum mainnet in Aragon by the DAO Committee.

 The DAO Committee is a group of three trusted individuals who have been selected by the community to hold keys in a multi-sig wallet.
-This multi-sig is responsible for enacting any passed votes with a binding action, like transferring grant funding, banning a name, adding a POI, or adding a Catalyst node.
+This multi-sig is responsible for enacting any passed votes with a binding action, like funding a Grant, banning a name, adding or removing a POI, implementing a Governance proposal or adding a Catalyst node.

-The power DAO Committee is checked by the SAB, which has the ability to pause and cancel any action initiated by the Committee.
+The DAO Committee is overseen by the SAB, which has the ability to pause and cancel any action initiated by the Committee.

 Every on-chain transaction initiated by the DAO Committee has an automatic 24-hour delay before it is completed, allowing the SAB or the Committee to revoke the transaction.